Rhodes Must Fall: Harvard Law School, US

 After the shield was ordered retired on 15 March 2016, Royall Must Fall renamed itself Reclaim Harvard Law and broadened its focus.
 Prominent members of Reclaim included third-year student A.J.
 Clayborne, but the group was organised in an equitable manner to counteract the perceived hierarchical nature of Harvard Law School.
-Reclaim sparked controversy when it occupied the law school's lounge and renamed it Belinda Hall after a female slave who was enslaved by the Royall family.
+Reclaim sparked controversy when it occupied the law school's lounge and renamed it Belinda Hall after Belinda Sutton, a female slave who was enslaved by the Royall family.
 After conservative students placed posters in the occupied lounge that were then torn down by students from Reclaim, Dean Martha Minow reaffirmed the school's commitment to free speech in an email to the student body and in the school's student newspaper.
 This and other incidents sparked an on-campus debate in Spring 2016 about whether free speech could undermine social justice.
 As part of the debate, the Harvard Law Record's editor-in-chief and third-year law student Michael Shammas faced criticism from right-wing students for refusing to publish videos of activists tearing down pro-free speech posters, as well as criticism from some left-wing activists for accepting conservative op-eds for publication.
 Shammas, who was politically liberal, noted that even though he supported anti-racist protesters, his role was "editor-in-chief, not thought-policeman-in-chief."
 Prominent Harvard Law professors such as Duncan Kennedy, Annette Gordon-Reed, Randall Kennedy, and Scott Brewer also weighed in, including in national newspapers such as The New York Times.